ShashankMk031/MNIST-classification/README.md

 ## Dataset

 The project uses the MNIST dataset, a large database of handwritten digits that is commonly used for training various image processing systems.
-The dataset contains 70,000 images, each being a 28x28 pixel grayscale image.
+The dataset contains 70,000 images, each being a 28x28 pixel image.

 ## Models